 If we were a local business that offered collaborative marketing solutions, we’d want to make sure our local SEO was fully optimized, so we didn’t miss out on any clicks.

 While the existence of different types of search queries can reduce the visibility of actual pages, it can also provide an opportunity for businesses not already on page one to better optimize around a search term.

-External link building is a process where you contact other websites to get them to link back to your page.
+External link building is when you contact other websites to get them to link back to your page.
 While Google hasn’t confirmed that link quantity is a ranking factor, studies like this continue to confirm the importance of backlinks when it comes to organic search.

 In this strategy, we want to find pages that list relevant marketing resources and see if they will include our guide as well.
 We can approach this in two ways:

-The first involves the Content Explorer tool in Ahrefs where can search for a topic and see other sites who have written about it.
+The first involves the Content Explorer tool in Ahrefs, where you can search for a topic and see other sites that have written about it.
 In this case, we’re looking for pages where “marketing resources” is in the title.
-From there we’d want to export the list and vet each candidate before reaching out to them.
+From there, we’d want to export the list and vet each candidate before reaching out to them.

 Once you have a nice list of candidates, you can find their emails using a tool like Hunter and craft a message asking them to include you on their page.

 Using social media marketing is an excellent strategy for creating a community that's engaged with your brand.
 You can post your content on relevant, high-traffic platforms such as LinkedIn, Quora, Facebook, Twitter, Reddit, and Slack groups to boost traffic and build brand awareness.

 But before you promote your content, building trust and cultivating a relationship with your audience is essential.
 You can do this by interacting with your followers on various social networks to make a sound, long-lasting rapport.
 That way, they're more likely to share your content.
 This is an integral part of this strategy, as your methods could otherwise look spammy.